-When you think about home improvements, it’s important to think about how, when you bought your home, certain factors helped make your decision.
+When you think about home improvements, it’s important to think about how certain factors influenced your decision when you bought your home.

 If this house has the possibility for ________________, we’d definitely make that improvement immediately!

-When you added up the wants and needs and made a decision to buy a home, you validated choices made by previous owners all the way back to the day blueprints were drafted.
+When you considered your wants and needs and made a decision to buy a home, you validated choices made by previous owners all the way back to the day blueprints were drafted.

 You may have especially loved the four seasons room that the previous owners discussed for weeks before deciding to add.
 Maybe, the included fireplace was a dealbreaker for you, and it was almost taken out back in 1983.

-Saleability is the ability of your home to sell!
-It has a few factors, but primarily involves discovering what amounts to dealbreakers for the majority of the population and prioritizing these improvements.
+Resale value is the ability of your home to sell!
+It has a few factors but primarily involves discovering what amounts to dealbreakers for the majority of the population and prioritizing these improvements.

 If you’re familiar with your neighborhood and desired price market, you may know of other changes that will likely meet the dealbreakers of prospective buyers.